dustin-nguyen-qil/OASR-ReID/README.md

-# OASR-ReID
+# Trans-ASR

-Official Implementation for the paper "Occlusion-aware Appearance and Shape Reasoning for Occluded Cloth-Changing Person Re-Identification".
+Official Implementation for the paper "Transformer-based Appearance and Shape Reasoning for Person Re-Identification under Occlusions and Clothing Changes".

 ## News